Lightfoot-Heavy-Machinery/shockwave_kickers/README.md

 `rails s`

 * How to run the test suite
   `rake test`

 This command should also store test coverage.

 * How to run open coverage
   `open coverage/index.html`
 * Deployment instructions to Heroku
   Automatic deployment is done!!

+To look at the frontend stuff:

+App -> assets -> Views -> Courses